Drombler/jap-maven-plugin/index.md

 Under Construction

-The _JAP Maven Plugin_ creates a platform-independent application packaging format and meta data using Maven tooling.
+The _JAP Maven Plugin_ creates a platform-independent application packaging format and meta data to be used by the [Drombler JStore](../drombler-jstore) components, using Maven tooling.

 ### Current Goals
 * Define a platform-independent application packaging format and meta data